History of the Tampa YMCA

 Today, the YMCA, the largest and oldest service organization in America, serves over 17 million members in 120 countries.
 In Tampa Bay alone, we reach hundreds of thousands of individuals each year through membership, programs and outreach activities in our community.
 Through strategic vision, we have laid the foundation to take the Tampa YMCA into the future so we can continue to serve the Tampa Bay community for years to come.

-The YMCA is a 501(c)3 nonprofit charitable organization that plays an important role in our community.
+The Tampa Y is a 501(c)3 nonprofit charitable organization that plays an important role in our community.
 The YMCA's mission is to put Judeo-Christian principles into practice through programs that build healthy spirit, mind and body for all.
-Our focus areas include Youth Development, Healthy Living, and Social Responsibility.
+Our focus areas include Youth Development, Healthy Living and Social Responsibility.

-At the Tampa YMCA, we believe lasting personal and social change is best accomplished when we all work together to invest in our kids, our health and our neighbors.
-Partnership support helps our Y address challenging issues facing our community.
+The Tampa YMCA believes lasting personal and social change is best accomplished when we all work together to invest in our kids, our health and our neighbors.
+Community support from individuals and local partnerships helps our Y address critical community needs through program scholarships and free offerings.

-Our Summer Camp, LIVESTRONG, Diabetes Prevention, Achievers and Safety Around Water programs are examples of our commitment to positively impact the lives of our community members.
-Those served by our Y with donated funds learn how to swim and be safe around the water, make gains in their battle with chronic diseases and overall wellness, overcome summer learning loss and so much more.
+Our Summer Camp, LIVESTRONG, Diabetes Prevention, Teen Achievers and Safety Around Water programs are examples of our commitment to positively impact the lives of our community members.

-The Tampa YMCA, along with all those we serve, are full of gratitude for all our partners that help us make a difference in the lives of thousands of kids, adults, seniors, families, cancer survivors, chronically ill members and at-risk youth from our local community.
-This impact simply would not be possible without their generosity.
+The Tampa YMCA, along with all those we serve, are full of gratitude for all our partners that help us make a difference in the lives of thousands of kids, adults, seniors, families, cancer survivors in our community.
+Tampa Y's impact is possible because of our community's generosity.

 The Y is made up of people of all ages and from every walk of life working side by side to strengthen communities.
 Together we work to ensure that everyone, regardless of ability, age, cultural background, ethnicity, faith, gender, gender identity, ideology, income, national origin, race or sexual orientation has the opportunity to reach their full potential with dignity.
 Our core values are caring, honesty, respect and responsibility—they guide everything we do.